Becoming a UCCE Master Gardener

 WHAT KIND OF PEOPLE BECOME MASTER GARDENERS?

 Any county resident with an interest in public service and horticulture may apply for the Master Gardener program in their county.
-Master Gardeners are of all ages and from all walks of life.
+Master Gardeners are all ages and from all walks of life.
 Some are new to the county, others have lived (and gardened) here for many, many years.
-They include;
+They include

 - business people